MartinRosenberg/Awesome-Tech-Communities/README.md

 - [WeBuild Community](https://webuildx.notion.site/WeBuild-Community-e7f1b4c300094f9184a7052e9b061f6d) – `Slack` `Discord` – Slack link is dead
   - Formerly: [Ruby Vietnam](http://chat.ruby.org.vn/) – The most quality community in Vietnam.
 Not only about Ruby but also JS, Elixir, DevOps, etc.

+---

+The below have not yet been checked:

 ## Conferences (public communities)